raulperula/raulperula.github.io/_posts/2016-01-22-CV-RaulPerula.md

 ## Summary

-Alessandro Roncone was born in Genova (GE), Italy, 1987.
+Raúl Pérula-Martínez was born in Cordoba, Spain, 1988.
 He received his BSc in Biomedical Engineering with the score of _110/110 summa cum laude_ at the [Università degli Studi di Genova](http://www.unige.it/) in February 2008.
 In July 2011 he completed his MSc in NeuroEngineering (with the score of _110/110 summa cum laude_) in the same university.
 In April 2015 he got a Ph.D. in _Robotics, Cognition and Interaction Technologies_ from the ["Università degli studi di Genova"](http://www.unige.it) and ["Istituto Italiano di Tecnologia"](http://www.iit.it).
 During his PhD he worked in the _Robotics, Brain and Cognitive Sciences_ department and the _iCub Facility_ in IIT, Genova, under the supervision of prof. [Giorgio Metta](http://pasa.lira.dist.unige.it/).
 The goal of his Ph.D. project was to exploit insights from neuroscience in order to implement a model of **Peripersonal Space (PPS)** on the iCub humanoid robot (see below for details on its Ph.D. project).
 He is currently working as a Postdoctoral Associate at the [Social Robotics Lab](http://scazlab.yale.edu/) in Yale University.